-2 Active Component: Full-time members of the U.S. Armed Forces and Cadets/Midshipmen at the designated military academies.
+&lt;sup>2 Active Component: Full-time members of the U.S. Armed Forces and Cadets/Midshipmen at the designated military academies.

-3 Reserve Component: Reserve Component personnel in this report are members of the Selected Reserves (SELRES).
+&lt;sup>3 Reserve Component: Reserve Component personnel in this report are members of the Selected Reserves (SELRES).
 SELRES are drilling and training members of the National Guard and Reserves, Individual Mobilization Augmentees, and full-time support Active Guard and Reservists, regardless of duty status at time of death.
 The report excludes the Individual Ready Reserve (IRR) and Inactive National Guard (ING), military retirees and members in Temporary or Permanent Disability Retired Lists (TDRL, PDRL), to avoid double-counting Department of Veterans Affairs data.

-4 AFMES may conduct a forensic pathology investigation to determine the cause or manner of death of a deceased person if such an investigation is determined to be justified under circumstances... "such as...it appears that the decedent was killed or that, whatever the cause of the decedent's death, the cause was unnatural...or the cause or manner of death is unknown..."
-(10 USC 1471)
+&lt;sup>4 AFMES may conduct a forensic pathology investigation to determine the cause or manner of death of a deceased person, if such an investigation is determined to be justified under circumstances... "such as...it appears that the decedent was killed or that, whatever the cause of the decedent's death, the cause was unnatural...or the cause or manner of death is unknown..."
+(10 USC 1471).

-protective factors spanning the fields of medicine, epidemiology, sociology, psychology, criminology, education, law, military, and economics.
-Data surveillance outcomes help generate hypotheses that target research efforts.
+generate hypotheses that target research efforts.
 Thus, the power of the QSR data resides in the accuracy and timeliness of its data.
 Continued tracking and analysis will promote in-depth research for more effective implementation of suicide prevention efforts.
 Over time, the numbers can be analyzed for patterns and trends which can direct the focus of intervention efforts.

-For the fourth quarter of 2016, the military services reported the following:
+For the first quarter of 2017, the military services reported the following:

-- 76 deaths by suicide in the Active Component
+- 71 deaths by suicide in the Active Component

 - 20 deaths by suicide in the Reserves

-- 30 deaths by suicide in the National Guard
+- 31 deaths by suicide in the National Guard